 A. Reporting Requirements.
-The Contractor shall submit such reports and adhere to all conditions and obligations as are required by the County including, but not limited to, statutory reporting requirements attached to this Agreement as Exhibit C. Such reporting requirements shall extend beyond the term of this Agreement.
-The County reserves the right to inspect, at any time, the Contractor's records that are related to the Project and/or Contractor's performance of this Agreement.
+The Contractor shall submit semi-annual reports and adhere to all conditions and obligations as are required by the County including, but not limited to, statutory reporting requirements attached to this Agreement as Exhibit C. Such reporting requirements shall extend beyond the term of this Agreement.
+The County reserves the right to inspect, at any time, the Contractor's records that are related to the Project and/or Contractor's performance of this Agreement and will provide progress reports upon request.
 Notwithstanding any record retention policies, Contractor shall maintain all documentation associated with the Project for the period required by State law or Federal law or seven (7) years, whichever is greater.